 If you wish to discuss participating in QIB studies, contact Jennifer Ahn-Jarvis, volunteer@quadram.ac.uk, Tel: 01603 255051

 Below are studies currently looking for participants to take part.
-You can find out more about these studies by clicking on the links below.
+You can find out more about these studies below.

 We are looking for vegan or vegetarian woman, at least 18 years old, live within 40 miles of Norwich and in good health to take part in the HARVEST Study.
 The HARVEST study is investigating the use of hydroponically-grown, biofortified salad greens, and use of a dietary app, to improve micronutrient status

-We are looking for healthy individuals, aged 18+ with a BMI between 18 – 30 kg/m2 to take part in the GlyCarb Remote Study to understand how different carbohydrate-rich meals affect blood sugar levels.
+Recruitment is currently paused for this study but a new round of recruitment is coming soon.
+The study involves healthy individuals, aged 18+ with a BMI between 18 – 30 kg/m2 to take part in the GlyCarb Remote Study to understand how different carbohydrate-rich meals affect blood sugar levels.

 We are looking to enrol families of the PEARL participants in a research study to understand which microbes can be shared among family members and how these might affect the health of whole families.